 Message Board › Carry Back Disaster Loss to 2017

-This topic contains 3 replies, has 3 voices, and was last updated by Sandy Weiner 1 week, 6 days ago.
+- This topic has 3 replies, 3 voices, and was last updated 3 months, 2 weeks ago by Sandy Weiner.

 I was hoping to see how to complete the 4684 and how to carryback the loss to 2017 (amend 2017 then file 2018?) using Proseries.

 FYI.
 Bought home in 2005 for 430k.
 Not sure what capital improvements were made pre fire.